 In our hotel room Saturday evening.
-My Halloween costume was an orange shirt.
-(The French don't really do Halloween, so of course no one but me actually knew it was Halloween, but I wasn't going to let that stop me from at least representin' with some orange.)
+This happened to be Halloween, which means something to me but of course the French don't really do Halloween so it didn't mean anything to anyone else.
+But I wasn't going to let that stop me from at least representing with some orange.)

 The view from our room the next morning.
 That monument marks the spot where a huge cannon was situated during both World Wars.

 Our hotel, Le Casino, had this stuff hanging in the lobby, with a letter from President Eisenhower on the left, photos of Eisenhower in the middle, and a signed photo of General Omar Bradley on the right.
 Eisenhower definitely stayed at this place, and I'm not sure about Bradley but I would assume he did too.

 Sunday morning we visited another D-Day museum near Omaha Beach; there are apparently a lot of these semi-tourist-trap-esque D-Day museums!
 And that's totally fine by me; I really enjoyed these places.
 Check out those horse gas masks on the lower right.